Houston Jack-Up Rig Accident Attorneys

 Powerful Legal Representation for Injured Rig Workers Nationwide

-Jack-up rigs are dangerous pieces of machinery.
+A jack-up rig is a dangerous piece of machinery.
 It is a huge mobile platform that rests on the sea floor, functioning as a kind of barge that can be raised or lowered by gears driven by hydraulic or electric motors.
 Jack-up rigs are used for offshore oil and natural gas drilling.
-Such a huge and complicated piece of machinery carries with it certain risks.
+Enormous and complex, they carry with them certain serious risks.

 The Dangers of Jack-Up Rigs